aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

 from their fine-scale conuterpart despite having the same flow parameters and initial conditions.
 As a result, it is not feasible for a neural network to learn a generalizable mapping directly between :math:`\left(U, V, Q, T\right)^{\text{CLIM}}` and :math:`\left(U, V, Q, T\right)^{\text{ERA5}}`.
-To that end, to produce coarse-scale simulations for training, a relaxation term $Q$ is added to the evolution equations of the prognostic variables :math:`\left(U, V, Q, T\right)`.
+To that end, to produce coarse-scale simulations for training, a relaxation term :math:`Q` is added to the evolution equations of the prognostic variables :math:`\left(U, V, Q, T\right)`.
 The term :math:`Q` is called nudging tendency and it corrects the coarse-scale solution based on the fine-scale reference solution.
-In this study, for a variable :math:`X`, the nudging tendency $Q$ is given by the algebraic term
+In this study, for a variable :math:`X`, the nudging tendency :math:`Q` is given by the algebraic term

 :math:`Q\left( X-X^{\text{ERA5}} \right) = -\frac{1}{\tau} \left( X-\mathcal{H} \left[X^{\text{ERA5}}\right] \right).`